Special Needs Housing

 - Please note that Rights, Rules, Responsibilities states: "Members of the University community are expected to be honest and straight-forward in their official dealings with University processes, activities, and personnel.
 This obligation includes, providing accurate information on official forms and documents as well as to University personnel.
 Deliberate violations will be considered serious offenses...." (p.
 2).
 Any student found to be providing inaccurate or misleading information in order to gain an advantage in on-campus housing will face University disciplinary action.

-All special needs applicants must meet with either Angie Hodgeman, Coordinator of Undergraduate Housing, 5 New South, or Dean Maria Flores-Mills, 319 West College, in order to be considered for special needs housing.
-Typically students are divided by the first letter of their last name, with Dean Flores-Mills seeing ½ the alphabet and Angie Hodgeman the other.
+All special needs applicants must meet with either Angie Hodgeman, Manager of Undergraduate Housing, 5 New South, or Dean Bryant Blount '08, 314 West College, in order to be considered for special needs housing.
+Typically, students are divided by the first letter of their last name, with Dean Blount seeing the first half of the alphabet, and Angie Hodgeman the other.